IntersectMBO/plutus/plutus-benchmark/README.md

        * `cabal v2-bench plutus-benchmark:nofib`
        * `cabal v2-bench plutus-benchmark:nofib --benchmark-options "clausify/formula2 -L300"``

+   * By default, the benchmarks are run for a minimum of **60 seconds each** in order to get a statistically reasonable number of executions.
+You can change this with Criterion's `-L` option.

 * `validation`:  a number of Plutus Core scripts extracted from the `plutus-use-cases` tests which represent realistic on-chain transaction validations.